Making CBD sustainable, organic and eco-friendly

-Whilst CBD oil is legal in the UK, the relative lack of regulation means that you can’t be sure of the contents of your bottle.
+While CBD oil is legal in the UK, the relative lack of regulation means that you can’t be sure of the contents of your bottle.
 If your supplier doesn’t provide third-party testing, it might be worth asking why.

 Knowing what’s in your product isn’t just a matter of ethical or dietary reasons, it’s a matter of ensuring that you understand what’s being sold to you.
 You should be able to feel a mutual respect with your provider.
 Our basis for building this respect?
 Total transparency.

 That means that the entire Vitality CBD range is vegan, and gluten-free.
 We also make sure the Colorado farm we use only breed non-GMO, organic hemp plants, meaning there are no pesticides or adulterants involved at any stage in the growing process.
-You can feel assured in knowing that our CBD line is all-natural.
+You can feel assured in knowing that our bestselling CBD line is all-natural.

-Is hemp good for the environment?
+Is CBD good for the environment?

 Another aspect of the process behind CBD that has to be considered is how cultivating, harvesting, and shipping it affects the environment.
 Any global industry will have a knock-on effect in terms of emissions, so we also have to consider what impact hemp businesses have on the world at large.

 Part of the core benefit of the hemp plant is its wide range of utility.
 It’s not just a matter of growing plants for use in CBD oils, but the fact that each and every part of the plant can be used for a variety of purposes.
 The main fibrous byproduct is perfect for creating rope, textiles and paper, whilst the seeds are high in positive fatty omega acids.